gutohertzog/log-finder/README.md

 ## Specificity
 The Apache log file can be configured with several different ways.
 See <a href="https://httpd.apache.org/docs/2.4/logs.html" target="_blank">Apache Log Documentation v2.4</a> for more information.

-Once you have the exact arrangement of your log file, the exact position of your time request, you will only have to change the index value in `I_REQ_TIME`.
+Once you have the exact arrangement of your log file, the exact position of your time request, you will only have to change the index value in `_i_req_time`.

 <p align='right'>(<a href='#top'>back to top</a>)</p>